ARM-software/coresight-wire-protocol/README.md

 #### Trace

-A target-specific ETR driver is needed to service the streaming trace data to RDDI Streaming Trace library.
+A target-specific ETR driver is needed to service the streaming trace data to the RDDI Streaming Trace library.
 The implementation details depend on the platform, operating system and Functional I/O machanism.
 An ETR dirver is not included in this repository.

 ## Licence